 The office of Student Life and Special Events, in support of the Student Success Centre is committed to providing each student with the essential support services required to ensure total student development and success.
-By working closely with the academic and administrative areas, as well as the Student Government Association, the Office of Student Life and Special Events aims to enrich the lives of our students, our college and our community.
-HLSCC is committed to providing each student with the essential support services required to ensure total student development and success.
+By working closely with the academic and administrative areas, as well as the Student Government Association, the Office of Student Life and Special Events aims to enrich the lives of our students, our college, and our community.